Hotmoka/hotmoka/README.md

 handy because they allow one to inspect, very easily, the requests sent to the node and the corresponding responses.

-You can start a memory Hotmoka node, with an open faucet, exactly as you did, in the previous section, for a Tendermint node, but using the `moka init-disk` command instead of `moka init-tendermint`.
+You can start a disk Hotmoka node, with an open faucet, exactly as you did, in the previous section for a Tendermint node, but using the `moka init-disk` command instead of `moka init-tendermint`.
 You do not need any Tendermint configuration this time, but still need a key to control the gamete of the node, that you can create exactly as for a Tendermint Hotmoka node: